Suppression of Religious Houses Act 1535

-The Suppression of Religious Houses Act 1535 (27 Hen 8 c 28; 1536 in modern dating), also referred to as the Act for the Dissolution of the Lesser Monasteries and as the Dissolution of Lesser Monasteries Act, was an Act of the Parliament of England enacted by the English Reformation Parliament in February 1535/36.
-It was the beginning of the legal process by which King Henry VIII set about the Dissolution of the Monasteries.
+The Suppression of Religious Houses Act 1535 (27 Hen.
+8. c.
+28), also referred to as the Act for the Dissolution of the Lesser Monasteries and as the Dissolution of Lesser Monasteries Act 1535, was an act of the Parliament of England enacted by the English Reformation Parliament in February 1535/36.
+It was the beginning of the legal process by which King Henry VIII set about the dissolution of the monasteries.

 Background

 From the 14th century onwards, several popes had granted licences for the suppression of religious houses in England.
 In 1528 Cardinal Wolsey sequestrated Rumburgh Priory for funds to build his college at Ipswich.